-George Washington Earp (1864-1960) – The first cousin to Wyatt Earp, George was born in Montgomery County, Missouri on December 13, 1864.
+George was born in Montgomery County, Missouri on December 13, 1864.
 At the age of 18, having a burning ambition to be a cowboy, he went to Dodge City, Kansas just about the time Wyatt was ready to head southwest to Tombstone, Arizona.
 Wyatt; however, wouldn’t help him in Dodge City, determining that the town was too tough for him and sent him to the more “civilized” Garden City, where George got his wish and worked as a cowboy.
-On June 1883, he married Anna Maxwell in Marion County, Kansas.
+In June 1883, he married Anna Maxwell in Marion County, Kansas.
 The couple would eventually have three children.

 By the spring of 1885, George was surveying the townsite of Old Ulysses, in Grant County, Kansas.
 He soon became one of the town’s first promoters and the same year, at the age of 21, he became the first postmaster in Ulysses.
 At 23 he was elected major and constable, and according to legend, was just as “free with his gun” as Wyatt and his bunch.

 After Grant County was established in 1887, Ulysses found itself embroiled in a fierce county seat battle with nearby Tilden (later called Appomattox.)
 Though Ulysses was named the temporary county seat, an official election was held on October 16, 1888, to determine the permanent location.
 The county seat fight was corrupt and vicious like many others at the time.
 George would later say that the Ulysses Town Company imported several noted gunmen “to protect the security of the ballot” at the elections.
 Among them were Bat Masterson, Luke Short, Ed Dlathe, Jim Drury, Bill Wells, Ed Short, and others.